 A look at the exploits of the pirates who made their swash-buckling name back in the 17th and 18th centuries.

 I do a number of talk aimed for the cruise ship market – “50 things you never knew about Norway and the Norwegians”, ditto about Sweden, Iceland and Finland.
 Rapid-fire points about lesser known and often quirky aspects of our Scandinavian neighbours!
+I also do talks on maritime history – about Captain Cook, about Captain Bligh and the Mutiny on the Bounty, about Captain Woodes Rogers, and about early explorers such as William Dampier.
+Some are famous; some are hardly household names, but all deserve to be remembered!

 What others say: